smolijar/gitwiki-thesis/src/design/fe.md

 `Redux` package includes codes for defining and managing the FE application state.

 `Action` package defines action types constants^[This is how action is identified.
-Every action in Redux is ought to have *type* property with an appropriate string identifier.] as well as action creators, which create action objects from given data^[Usually just setting the mentioned type property.].
+Every action in Redux ought to have *type* property with an appropriate string identifier.] as well as action creators, which create action objects from given data^[Usually just setting the mentioned type property.].

 `Reducers` are functions which take the dispatched action and based on its type, transform existing state into a new one in a synchronous fashion.